Data Analyst vs Data Scientist

 • Indulging in the use of programming languages like Python or R for Data Cleaning

-Data Analyst vs Data Scientist: Education and Work Experience
+Education and Work Experience

 A bachelor’s degree in a quantitative field is considered essential in statistics, mathematics or computer science to become a Data Analyst or Data Scientist.
-However, it is not necessary if you have a graduation or a post-graduation degree in a technical field because it is not mandatory considering if you opt for online certification courses.
-Accordingly, having technical subjects like Mathematics or Computer Science might be advantageous.
-On the other hand, pursuing a certification course in Data Science or Data Analytics might help you choose your career path.
-Significantly, Pickl.AI offers data analyst course online and Data Science Course Online, allowing you to become a professional with hands-on experience in the field.
-Accordingly, you may even have a master’s degree to ensure you can grow your career as a Data Analyst or Data Scientist.
+However, it is unnecessary if you have a graduation or a post-graduation degree in a technical field because it is not mandatory, considering that you opt for online certification courses.

-Some common skills necessary for Data Analysts and Data Scientists include Data Mining, Data Warehousing, Math, Statistics, Computer Science, Tableau and Data Visualisation.
+Some common skills necessary for data analysts and data scientists include data mining, data warehousing, math, statistics, computer science, tableau, and data visualisation.
 Effectively, the differences in terms of additional skills for both job roles are as follows:

 Data Analyst vs Data Scientist

-You must grab an entry-level Data Analyst role to build a career as a Data Analyst.
-Accordingly, as a beginner, you will learn to use real-world business data for deriving valuable insights for the organisation.
-Additionally, you will utilise your skills for querying databases, generating reports using BI tools and analysing critical data.
+Additionally, you will utilise your skills for querying databases, generating reports using BI tools, and analysing critical data.
 Eventually, you can develop your skills with time and efficiency to upgrade your career as a senior Data Analyst or Data Consultant.

-The scope of career growth for a Data Scientist is high, with companies hiring for the job role vehemently.
-Effectively, Data Science is essential in every field, from Healthcare and Ecommerce to Manufacturing, Logistics, etc. Significantly, in India, by 2026, job roles in Data Science are supposed to expand by 11 million.
-Moreover, there is a skill gap in the Data Science field, making it a lucrative carer for you to choose from.
+Moreover, there is a skill gap in the Data Science field, making it a lucrative career for you to choose from.
 Accordingly, you can develop your skills and enhance your efficacy as a professional expert.

 Wrapping Up!

-Asmita Kar
+• Asmita Kar

 I am a Senior Content Writer working with Pickl.AI.
 I am a passionate writer, an ardent learner and a dedicated individual.
 With around 3years of experience in writing, I have developed the knack of using words with a creative flow.
 Writing motivates me to conduct research and inspires me to intertwine words that are able to lure my audience in reading my work.
 My biggest motivation in life is my mother who constantly pushes me to do better in life.
 Apart from writing, Indian Mythology is my area of passion about which I am constantly on the path of learning more.